Order your Symbicort inhaler online

 If you experience any of these side effects, speak to your doctor immediately.

-The ingredients in the Symbicort inhaler can interact with other types of medications, including:
+The ingredients in the Symbicort inhaler can interact with other types of medication, including:

 - Mono-Amine Oxidase Inhibitors (also known as MAOIs)